syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features/Tooltip.md

 ![Tooltip support in WPF Chart](Interactive-Features_images/Interactive-Features_img1.jpeg)

-## Cutomize tooltip using ChartTooltipBehavior
+## Customizing tooltip using ChartTooltipBehavior

 The `ChartTooltipBehavior` is commonly used for all series to customize the tooltip.

-Following properties are used to customize the tooltip which are available in ChartTooltipBehavior.
+Following properties are used to customize and configure tooltip which are available in `ChartTooltipBehavior`.

 * `EnableAnimation` - used to enable the animation when showing tooltip.
+* `Position` - used to position the tooltip at data point position or at cursor position.
+* `Style` - used to customize the fill and stroke of tooltip.
+* `LabelStyle` - used to customize the tooltip label.
 * `HorizontalOffset` - used to position the tooltip at a distance from the data point or cursor position horizontally.
-* `VerticalOffset` - used to position the tooltip at a distance from the data point or cursor positionvertically.
+* `VerticalOffset` - used to position the tooltip at a distance from the data point or cursor position vertically.
 * `HorizontalAlignment` - used for horizontal alignment of tooltip label with respect to the cursor position.
 * `VerticalAlignment` - used for vertical alignment of tooltip label with respect to the cursor position.
-* `Position` - used to position the tooltip at data point position or at cursor position.
 * `ShowDuration` - used to set the amount of time that the tooltip remains visible in milliseconds.
 * `InitialShowDelay`  - used to delay in milliseconds to show the tooltip once user interact with series.
-* `Style` - used to customize the fill and stroke of tooltip.
-* `LabelStyle` - used to customize the tooltip label.

-Adding chart `ChartTooltipBehavior` to SfChart:

-You can create an instance `ChartTooltipBehavior` and add it to the SfChart Behaviors collection.
+For customizing tooltip, you can create an instance `ChartTooltipBehavior` and add it to the SfChart Behaviors collection.

 {% tabs %}